 What Gives Jupiter its Color?

 Different elements in Jupiter’s atmosphere reflect sunlight in varying degrees, giving rise to the planet’s white, orange, brown, and red colors.

-While Jupiter is primarily made up of hydrogen and helium, there are traces of methane, ammonia, and ice crystals hovering in its atmosphere.
+While Jupiter is primarily made up of hydrogen and helium (which could have led to Jupiter being a star), there are traces of methane, ammonia, and ice crystals hovering in its atmosphere.
 Each of these elements reflects sunlight differently, creating shades of colors.

 Moreover, Jupiter’s storms also pick up phosphorus and sulfur from lower altitudes and transfer it to higher ones, resulting in additional colors.

 What is the Weather Like On Jupiter?

 The weather on Jupiter is turbulent, stormy, and always changing.

 Jupiter’s atmosphere is mainly hot and dry with atmospheric temperatures as low as minus 234° F and as high as 64,000° F near the surface.

 Unlike Earth, Jupiter’s heat source is not the Sun because it is too far away.
 Instead, this giant planet‘s heat comes from its interior because the planet is still dissipating the heat from its formation.